However many holy words you read, however many you speak, what good will they do you if you do not act on upon them? ~ Buddha

 - Being Good: Buddhist Ethics for Everyday Life by Ven.
 Master Hsing Yun: This was one of my first books by the author, and brought me into his many works since.
 What I enjoyed about this book was the mixture of Buddhist scripture, and how to apply it to everyday life in various aspects.
 Each little chapter is broken up nicely so you can jump to a situation you are facing, or easily include one in your daily practice very easily and quickly.

-Thank you for reading this article and learning about some great books that can help you learn about Buddhism!
+- Questions?
 If you have any questions on which book(s) would be best for you, feel free to send me a message!

-Article Update Note: The order of my top 5 book recommendations were changed and reordered a few times since the creation of this article to make the recommendations better in helping people with understanding Buddhism, and to reflect availability of the books (some of my original recommendations went out of print).
+- Updates: The order of my top 5 book recommendations were changed and reordered a few times since the creation of this article to make the recommendations better in helping people with understanding Buddhism, and to reflect availability of the books (some of my original recommendations went out of print).
 If you would like to watch a video with my original recommendations (remember, not all are in print) please click here.